Knotx/knotx/documentation/src/main/wiki/Knot.md

 **Transition** is a text value which determines the next step in [[Knots Routing|KnotRouting]].

 #### Knot Request
-A table below represents an event model consumed by Knot.
-First rows relate to client request attributes which are not modifiable within Knots.
-Next rows are connected with client response attributes and Transition.
-Those rows are modified by Knots according to required behaviour (continue routing, redirect to another url, return an error response).
+The table below represents an event model consumed by Knot.
+Client request attributes are not modifiable within Knots.
+Client response and Transition attributes are modified by Knots according to required behaviour (continue routing, redirect to another url, return an error response).

 | Name                        | Type                                | Mandatory | Description  |